We would like to welcome you to the website of UMB Beteiligungs GmbH (hereinafter referred to as “UMB” or “we”)

 10. Routine erasure and blocking of personal data

-COPRO only processes and stores personal data of the data subject for such a period as is necessary in order to achieve the purpose of storing them, or where this is prescribed in statutes or regulations by the European legislature or other legislatures and to which COPRO is subject.
+UMB only processes and stores personal data of the data subject for such a period as is necessary in order to achieve the purpose of storing them, or where this is prescribed in statutes or regulations by the European legislature or other legislatures and to which UMB is subject.

 Where the purpose for storing the data no longer exists or if some other prescribed storage period of the European legislature or some other responsible legislature, the personal data are routinely blocked or erased in compliance with the applicable statutory provisions.